AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-overview/c-file-formats/r-catalog-attribute-files.md

 White space between tokens is optional.

-Records with unknown attribute names are ignored by the Platform Server.
+Records with unknown attribute names are ignored by the [!DNL Platform Server].

 Attribute names may consist of any combination of ASCII letters, numbers, as well as "-", "_", and ".".